-CONSTRAINTS — the band that tells the model what it cannot do — outweighs PERSONA, CONTEXT, DATA, and TASK combined.
-It's twice the weight of FORMAT (26.3%).
-And TASK, the band everyone obsesses over, carries just 2.8%.
+CONSTRAINTS is the band that tells the model what it cannot do.
+It outweighs PERSONA, CONTEXT, DATA, and TASK all added together.
+It is twice the weight of FORMAT (26.3%).
+TASK, the band most people focus on, carries just 2.8%.

-Let me explain why this makes sense, and what to do about it.
+Here is why that makes sense, and what you can do about it.

-Language models are trained on billions of examples of humans asking for things and getting responses.
-They're excellent at figuring out what you want.
-"Fix the bug" — the model knows you want the bug fixed.
-"Write a function that sorts a list" — the model knows you want a sorting function.
-The TASK, stated reasonably clearly, is something the model handles well.
+Language models are trained on billions of examples of people asking for things and getting answers.
+They are very good at figuring out what you want.
+You say "Fix the bug" and the model knows you want the bug fixed.
+You say "Write a function that sorts a list" and the model knows what to build.
+When you state your TASK clearly, the model handles it well.

-What the model cannot do is infer your constraints.
-It doesn't know you've already tried the obvious solution.
-It doesn't know you can't modify the database.
-It doesn't know you need to stay under 100 lines.
-It doesn't know the tests must pass.
-It doesn't know you're targeting Python 3.9 specifically.
+What the model cannot do is guess your constraints.
+It does not know you already tried the easy fix.
+It does not know you cannot touch the database.
+It does not know you must stay under 100 lines.
+It does not know the tests must pass.
+It does not know you are targeting Python 3.9.

-Every constraint you leave unstated is a dimension along which the model might go wrong — and won't know it went wrong until you tell it, at the cost of another exchange.
+Every constraint you leave out is a way the model might go wrong.
+It will not know it went wrong until you tell it.
+That costs you another round of back-and-forth.

-Here's the mental model I use.
-Before you specify any constraints, the model has a near-infinite solution space.
-Any valid answer to your task is on the table.
-The model picks one — and it may not be the one you wanted.
+Here is the way I think about it.
+Before you give any constraints, the model has almost endless options.
+Any answer that fits your task is possible.
+The model picks one.
+It may not be the one you wanted.

-Each constraint collapses the solution space.
-"No DB schema changes" eliminates half the space.
-"Must pass existing tests" eliminates another chunk.
-"Python 3.9 compatible" eliminates another.
-"Response under 50 lines" eliminates another.
-By the time you've written 5-6 good constraints, the remaining solution space is small enough that the model almost certainly picks something you'll be happy with.
+Each constraint cuts down the options.
+"No DB schema changes" removes half of them.
+"Must pass existing tests" removes more.
+"Python 3.9 compatible" removes more.
+"Response under 50 lines" removes more.
+After 5 or 6 good constraints, the remaining options are so few that the model almost always picks something you will like.

 // CONSTRAINTS for a backend fix task